simonpcouch/gbfs/README.md

 Folks who have spent a significant amount of time in Portland might be able to pick out the Willamette River running Northwest/Southeast through the city.
-With a few lines of `gbfs`, `dplyr`, and `ggplot2`, we can pick together a meaningful visualization to help us better understand how bikeshare bikes are distributed throughout Portland.
+With a few lines of `gbfs`, `dplyr`, and `ggplot2`, we can put together a meaningful visualization to help us better understand how bikeshare bikes are distributed throughout Portland.

 Some other features worth playing around with in `gbfs` that weren’t touched on in this example: